Biden sees firsthand tornado toll across Kentucky landscape

 Asked about Biden’s visit and the reception he may find in a prominently Republican region, Tara Wilson replied: “Don’t know.
 I think that as long as everybody’s hearts are in the right place, we need to not focus on politics right now.”
 She said it was a “very positive thing” that Biden was coming, and she and her husband expressed hope the president might help unite the community.

-Biden’s trip to Kentucky comes at the close of a year marked by a notable uptick in extreme weather occurrences driven primarily by climate change.
-Only a month after he was sworn into office, Biden went to Houston to survey the damage wrought by last winter’s historic storm there.
-He ultimately traveled to Idaho, Colorado and California to survey wildfire damage during the summer, as well as Louisiana, New Jersey and New York earlier this fall after Hurricane Ida tore through the region.
+Across the United States, it’s been a year marked by a notable increase in extreme weather occurrences driven primarily by climate change.
+Only a month after he was sworn into office, Biden went to Houston to survey the damage wrought by a historic storm.
+He was in Idaho, Colorado and California to survey wildfire damage during the summer.
+After Hurricane Ida struck, Biden went to Louisiana as well as New Jersey and New York in September.

 The disasters have offered Biden evidence of what he says is the pressing need for America to do more to combat climate change and prepare for future disasters — a case he made to help push for passage of his spending proposals.